 Barsakelmes can be reached by bout from Aralsk or by car from both East and West.
 Eastern route goes through the dam that Kazakhstan has built in order to save the Northernmost part of Aral sea that is being fed by the Syr Darya waters.
 Closest village to the dam is Tastak.
 From the west the nearest alive villages are the Azaktan (has a train connection) and Bozoy.

-Least but not last, we recommend this only for the extremists.
-There are reports that tourists are only allowed to Barsa Kelmes together with a guide.
+Last but not least, we recommend this only for the extremists.
+For safety reasons, tourists are only allowed to Barsa Kelmes accompanied by a guide.

 Check other destinations and sights near Barsa Kelmes